btodorovic/management-vrf/README.md

     }
 </pre>

-* In [edit routing-options] - we need to let the router know that BSS/OSS/NMS is within VRF MGMT, so NTP/SNMP/TACACS+ etc. responses go into VRF MGMT:
+* In [edit routing-options] - we need to let the router know that BSS/OSS/NMS is within VRF MGMT, so NTP/SNMP/TACACS+ etc. responses go into VRF MGMT.
+  For that part we need to use the [**next-table**](https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/static-edit-routing-options.html) knob at the **[edit routing-options static route <\*>]** configuration level:
 <pre>
     routing-options {
         static {